Gross Indecency: The Three Trials of Oscar Wilde

 Curtain Players offers an information session for each of its productions as a help for actors seeking roles, but attendance is not required to audition.
 The event is an opportunity for actors to become acquainted with the community theatre organization, to discuss the play with the director, and to ask questions about the audition process, rehearsal period, and production plans.
 Those interested in working behind the scenes are also invited to attend.

 Curtain Players conducts open auditions for its productions.
 Roles are not cast in advance, and, unless specified otherwise in the role's description, are open to all without regard to race or ethnicity.
-Casting decisions are made by the director and a casting committee comprised of a member of the theatre board, a general member of the organization, and individuals of the director's choosing.
+Casting decisions are made by the director and a casting committee comprised of (at minimum) a member of the theatre board, a general member of the organization, and individuals of the director's choosing.

 Requests for an early audition for Gross Indecency: The Three Trials of Oscar Wilde must be made no later than November 02, 2025.